hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 You have probably also noticed that sometimes I write `AWK` and othertimes `awk`.
 The actual command we will use is `awk` but it is sometimes written as `AWK` in manuals as it comes from people's last names.

 For our first `AWK` command let's mimic what we just did with `grep`.
-To pull all instances of cougar from animal_observations_edited.txt using `AWK` we would do:
+To pull all instances of cougar from animal_observations_edited.txt using `AWK`:

 ```bash
 awk '/cougar/' animal_observations_edited.txt
 ```

-here '/cougar/' is the pattern we want to match and since we have not told `AWK` anything else it performs it's default behavior which is to print the matched lines.
+here '/cougar/' is the pattern we want to match and **since we have not told `AWK` anything else it performs it's default behavior which is to print the matched lines**.

 but we only care about coyotes from Yosemite Park!
 How do we do that?